babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 **Good comments**:

 - **TODO comments**
     This already has a good definition of our approach in the StyleGuide and I think we are fine with that approach.
+Don't forget to add JIRA's ticket number, if applicable.
 - **Doc headers for public API**
-    Good documentation helps consumers of the SDK to understand what the code does.
-However, I don't know if it's worth to add a comment to every public function/field, even if a comment is just a repetition.
+    Good documentation helps consumers of the SDK understand what the code does.
+However, I don't know if it's worth adding a comment to every public function/field, even if a comment is just a repetition.
 The following comment doesn't add any value (unless it's needed by a doc generation tool if we use any):
     ```swift
      /// Supported biometric types
      public var supportedBiometry: BiometryType
     ```
 - **Explanation of Intent/Clarification**
-    It's a kind of comment when a developer tries to explain what he's trying to achieve when a code is not verbose enough.
+    It's a kind of comment when a developer tries to explain what they're trying to achieve when a code is not verbose enough.
 Example: Math code, sometimes parsing.
 - **Warning of Consequences**
     If we had a test which takes an hour to run, it would be nice to have a comment warning about it.
 - **Amplification**